-When the buzzer sounds to the end of the regular playing time, if the ball is in the air or no player has reasonable control of the ball, the ball possession is given to the team who was the last to have controlled ball possession.
+When the buzzer sounds to the end of the regular playing time, if:

+- ✓ the ball is in the air or no player has reasonable control of the ball, the ball possession is given to the team who was the last to have controlled ball possession; - ✓ the ball had left the hands of a shooting attacker, was on its way to the korf and this shot passes through the korf, a goal is awarded and if this goal equalises the score, the ball possession is given to the team who conceded the goal.
+A change of ends must happen when necessary according to 5.6.